llm-bible/llm-bible.github.io/privacy.markdown

 - Improve the relevance and accuracy of responses to user queries.
 - Analyze trends and monitor site performance to enhance our service.
 - Protect the integrity of our platform by preventing fraud and abuse.
+- **Mailing List**: If you sign up, we use your email address to send updates, newsletters, or other communications you have opted into.
+You can unsubscribe at any time.

-**Note**: We do not use the data collected to identify individual users or for marketing purposes.
+**Note**: We do not use the data collected to identify individual users beyond mailing purposes or for unrelated marketing activities.

 ### 3. Data Retention
-- **User Queries and IP Addresses**: We store user queries and associated IP addresses securely.
-These records are retained only as long as necessary for the purposes outlined above or as required by law.
+- **User Queries, IP Addresses, and Email Addresses**: We store user queries and associated IP addresses securely.
+Mailing list email addresses are retained as long as you remain subscribed.
+You can unsubscribe at any time, after which your email address will be removed from our mailing list.

 ### 4. Data Sharing
 We do not share or sell your information with third parties.
 The information collected is used solely for the purposes outlined in this Privacy Notice and is accessible only to authorized personnel.